AaltoSciComp/docker-fgci-benchmark/README.md

     sudo docker run --hostname $(hostname)-benchmark -v /tmp/results:/results -it aaltoscienceit/fgci-benchmark:latest
     ```

     Estimated runtime of the benchmarks is around 2 hours.
+They
+    require at least 100 GB RAM.

 ## Usage with Singularity